-If there is an emergency, or your child is frequently borrowing vehicles others, at the very least you know that if he or she causes an accident, then the liability part of that accident is covered.
+If there is an emergency or your child is frequently borrowing vehicles, at the very least you know that if he causes an accident, then the liability part of that accident is covered.

-It is important to note that if your child had several car accidents while carrying a non-owners policy, they aren’t going to be receiving any discounts when it comes time to purchase a full insurance policy.
+If your child had several car accidents while carrying a non-owners policy, they aren’t going to be receiving any discounts when it comes time to purchase a full insurance policy.

 The downside to carrying a non-owners policy is that it can often be a lot more expensive than carrying a liability only policy on a specific car.

-With the potential for your teen to drive virtually any type of car, the insurance company has to consider whether or not they might be in a higher risk situation by driving an unsafe car, a muscle car and so on.
+With the potential for your teen to drive virtually any type of car, the insurance company has to consider whether or not they might be in a higher risk situation by driving an unsafe car, a muscle car, and so on.

 The other downside to non-owners auto insurance is that it is liability only insurance.
-If your teen has this coverage and causes an accident, the policy will only cover the damages to the vehicle(s) that he or she is responsible for causing to other vehicle, NOT to the vehicle that they are driving.
+If your teen has this coverage and causes an accident, the policy will only cover the damages that he is responsible for causing to the other vehicle, NOT to the vehicle that they are driving.

-This means, if the person who owns the car has insurance that won’t pay for the damages, that you and your teen could be responsible for the repairs to the vehicle.
+This means that if the person who owns the car has insurance that won’t pay for the damages, you and your teen could be responsible for the repairs to the vehicle.

 What happens if insurance is required, but my teen doesn’t purchase any or allows the policy to default?

 If, however, you have insurance when your teen gets their license, but they allow their insurance to default, then the insurance company will inform the DMV.

 What happens next is the same thing that would happen for any driver.
 The driver’s license is suspended until such time your teen can produce proof that they were carrying the required insurance.

-If your teen drives uninsured, and is caught, this will go on their driving record.
+If your teen drives uninsured and is caught, this will go on their driving record.
 They will receive a fine and, depending on where you live, your teen could end up in jail!